Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Maret 2026 05.46.24 UTC
+- WIB: Kamis, 5 Maret 2026 06.39.21 UTC
-- WITA: Kamis, 5 Maret 2026 06.46.24 UTC
+- WITA: Kamis, 5 Maret 2026 07.39.21 UTC
-- WIT: Kamis, 5 Maret 2026 07.46.24 UTC
+- WIT: Kamis, 5 Maret 2026 08.39.21 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature